MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-sensitivity-settings.md

 Custom sensitivity info types and sensitivity labels are automatically imported into Defender for Cloud if you have Enterprise Mobility and Security E5/A5/G5 licensing.
 Learn more about [sensitivity labeling licensing](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-information-protection-sensitivity-labeling).

 > [!NOTE]
+> Only sensitivity labels with automatic labeling rules applied are imported into Defender for Cloud.
+Additionally, the "location" section within the automatic labeling rule is ignored, and the label is applied across all resource types and locations.
+>
-> There is no need to manually provide consent in the M365 portal.
+> There is no need to manually provide consent in the Microsoft 365 Defender portal.

 ## Customize sensitive data categories/types